 In the centre panel click the link to go to the library catalogue entry for the item.
 This will show you where the item is shelved and will show if it is on loan.

-If you have difficult finding any of the resources shown here please ask a member of library staff or contact the Curriculum Resources Librarian, Sally Perry firstname.lastname@example.org.
+If you have difficult finding any of the resources shown here please ask a member of library staff or contact the Curriculum Resources Librarian, John Iona.

 The library has many resources intended for classroom use on the Anglo-Saxons, which provide excellent context for the study of Beowulf.
-They are generally shelved at 942.01 or 941.01 and a selection is displayed here.
-Many of these books can also be used in developing information literacy skills as they contain useful tools for extracting information efficiently such as indexes, glossaries, chronologies and bibiographies/further reading sections.
+They are generally shelved at 942.01 or 941.01.
+Many of these books can also be used in developing information literacy skills.
+They contain useful tools for extracting information efficiently such as indexes, glossaries, chronologies and bibiographies/further reading sections.
 Many have references to Beowulf in their indexes.

 The library can also support broader themes related to Beowulf, such as weaponry, festivals and rituals, art and culture.